All Episodes

 And it's a story about a poll.

-Local governments ready for disaster.
+Local government's ready for disaster.

-Feds not.
+Fed's not.

 This is a perfect example of how lazy journalists use a poll for a story rather than actually doing reporting.

-And and here's Here's the opening paragraph.
+And here's the opening paragraph.

 Most people say their families and local emergency agencies are ready for the next natural disaster, but the federal government is not.